Q# 17-05: Comparative Effectiveness and Safety of Biosimilars and Legacy Drugs

 In Canada, and worldwide, there is a need for updated, independent, real-world comparative effectiveness and safety data related to biologic drugs including biosimilar drugs.

-CAN-AIM was awarded DSEN funds to study this important issue.
-The request for these data came from the Pharmaceutical Policy Division in the Office of Pharmaceutical Management at Health Canada’s Strategic Policy Branch
+CAN-AIM was awarded DSEN funds to build a biologic registry to study this important issue.
+The request for these data came from the Pharmaceutical Policy Division in the Office of Pharmaceutical Management at Health Canada’s Strategic Policy Branch.
+Our five year study includes adults (aged 18 years and older) with inflammatory rheumatic disease (primarily rheumatoid arthritis and ankylosing spondylitis) or inflammatory bowel disease who are initiating therapy with a biosimilar or the originator biologic drug.

-To compare, in biologic-naive patients who are new users of biosimilar drugs versus their equivalent legacy drugs:
+To compare, in patients who are starting on/switching to biosimilar drugs or their equivalent legacy drugs:

 - Frequency of discontinuation of the initial therapy